 - Traditions: By tradition, particularly in most parts of Africa, some men marry more than one wife by virtue of their position.
 For example, in the western part of Nigeria, the traditional rulers normally marry more than one wife.
 Indeed, one such traditional ruler domiciled in the United States recently boasted that he had six wives, as he is the traditional ruler of the Yoruba community in that part of America.
 Also, in the eastern part of Nigeria, a man taking the Igbo traditional Ozo title usually has two or more wives.

-- Status symbol: in some part of Africa, taking two or more wives shows a man’s financial capability or expression of wealth.
+- Status symbol: In some parts of Africa, taking two or more wives shows a man’s financial capability or expression of wealth.
 As a matter of fact, it is part of ostentatious way of life for some of our men.

-- In most parts of Nigeria in the olden days, men were encouraged to marry two or more wives so that together with their children, there would be enough hands to work on the farm for increased productivity
+- Family support: In most parts of Nigeria in the olden days, men were encouraged to marry two or more wives so that together with their children, there would be enough hands to work on the farm for increased productivity for the family.

 - Marital issues: Some men are known to have indulged in getting a second wife when there are marital problems with the first wife, even when the first wife is still around, and has not given her consent for the second wife to come in.